faithruth/kanzu-support-desk/readme.txt

 4. Activate the plugin in the Plugin dashboard

 = After activation =
 You'll get an intro message and walk through an quick tour of the plugin.
-Two pages will be created automatically on activation:
+You'll create your first ticket and see how to send a reply and make changes to it.

+At installation, two pages are created automatically:

+1. Submit Ticket    - Has a support form for customers to submit tickets
-1. My Tickets       - It shows a customer's tickets after they log in
+2. My Tickets       - Shows a customer's tickets after they log in.
+They'll track ticket progress here

-2. Submit Ticket    - Allows customers to submit tickets
+== Support Forms ==
+In case you'd like to have extra support forms, use shortcode [ksd_support_form] to create a support form anywhere.
+Alternatively, use the support form widget
+If you'd like customers to be able to use a support form tucked away in the bottom right of every page on your site, enable the "Show support button" option in your KSD settings.

-Ticket submission can also be done using the Support form hidden in the bottom left corner of your site.
-There's also a support form Widget should you require it.
-Optionally, you could get our [Mail add-on](kanzucode.com/downloads/kanzu-support-desk-mail) to allow your customers create tickets by emailing your support email address.
+You can also get our [Mail add-on](https://kanzucode.com/downloads/kanzu-support-desk-mail) to allow your customers create tickets by emailing your support email address.

-To add CAPTCHA to your support form, go [here](https://www.google.com/recaptcha/admin), get Google reCAPTCHA keys and then add them to your KSD settings
+Adding CAPTCHA inputs to a form is a good way to prevent spam.
+To add CAPTCHA to your support form, go [here](https://www.google.com/recaptcha/admin), get Google reCAPTCHA keys and then add them to your KSD settings.

-Please check out [our documentation here](https://kanzucode.com/documentation/wordpress-customer-service-plugin-ksd-getting-started/) for a more detailed walk-through should you need it
+Please check out [our documentation here](https://kanzucode.com/kb_topic/kb-kanzu-support-desk/) for a more detailed walk-through should you need it

 = Follow the action =
 Contribute to the dev process on [GitHub](https://github.com/kanzucode/kanzu-support-desk)<br />